Mechanical ventilation: Risks and complications

 Mechanical ventilation is often a life-saving intervention, but carries potential complications.
-A common complication of positive pressure ventilation stemming directly from the ventilator settings include volutrauma and barotrauma.
-Others include pneumothorax, subcutaneous emphysema, pneumomediastinum, and pneumoperitoneum.
-Another well-documented complication is ventilator-associated lung injury which presents as acute respiratory distress syndrome.
-Other complications include diaphragm atrophy, decreased cardiac output, and oxygen toxicity.
-One of the primary complications that presents in patients mechanically ventilated is acute lung injury (ALI)/acute respiratory distress syndrome (ARDS).
-ALI/ARDS are recognized as significant contributors to patient morbidity and mortality.
+Common complications of positive pressure ventilation stemming directly from ventilator settings include volutrauma, barotrauma, and atelectrauma.
+These mechanisms contribute to ventilator-induced lung injury (VILI).
+Patients with pre-existing lung injury, in particular patients with acute respiratory distress syndrome (ARDS), are especially vulnerable to additional ventilator-associated lung injury.
+Excessive pressure or volume delivered by the ventilator can also cause pneumothorax, subcutaneous emphysema, pneumomediastinum, and pneumoperitoneum.
+Other complications of mechanical ventilation include diaphragm atrophy, decreased cardiac output, and oxygen toxicity.

 In many healthcare systems, prolonged ventilation as part of intensive care is a limited resource.
 For this reason, decisions to commence and remove ventilation may raise ethical debate and often involve legal orders such as do-not-resuscitate orders.

 Mechanical ventilation is often associated with many painful procedures and the ventilation itself can be uncomfortable.
 For infants who require opioids for pain, the potential side effects of opioids include problems with feeding, gastric and intestinal mobility problems, the potential for opioid dependence, and opioid tolerance.

 Withdrawal from mechanical ventilation

-Timing of withdrawal from mechanical ventilation—also known as weaning—is an important consideration.
-People who require mechanical ventilation should have their ventilation considered for withdrawal if they are able to support their own ventilation and oxygenation, and this should be assessed continuously.
-There are several objective parameters to look for when considering withdrawal, but there are no specific criteria that generalizes to all patients.
+Timing of withdrawal from mechanical ventilation—also known as weaning—is important.
+Patients should be considered for weaning as soon as they are able to support their own ventilation and oxygenation, and this should be assessed continuously.
+The following objective parameters can guide this decision:

 Spontaneous breathing trials are conducted to assess the likelihood of a patient being able to maintain stability and breath on their own without the ventilator.
-This is done by changing the mode to one where patients trigger breaths and ventilatory support is only given to compensate for the added resistance of the endotracheal tube.
+This is done by changing to a continuous spontaneous ventilation (CSV) mode that provides support only to compensate for the added resistance of the endotracheal tube.

 The Rapid Shallow Breathing Index (RSBI, the ratio of respiratory frequency to tidal volume (f/VT), previously referred to as the "Yang Tobin Index" or "Tobin Index" after Dr. Karl Yang and Prof. Martin J. Tobin of Loyola University Medical Center) is one of the best studied and most commonly used weaning predictors, though it is limited by moderate sensitivity and poor specificity.
-It was described in a prospective cohort study of mechanically ventilated patients which found that a RSBI > 105 breaths/min/L was associated with weaning failure, while a RSBI < 105 breaths/min/L.
+It was described in a prospective cohort study of mechanically ventilated patients which found that a RSBI > 105 breaths/min/L was associated with weaning failure.

-A cuff leak test is done to detect if there is airway edema to show the chances of post-extubation stridor.
-This is done by deflating to the cuff to check if air begins leaking around the endotracheal tube.
+A cuff leak test may be performed before extubation in patients at high risk of post-extubation stridor caused by laryngeal edema.
+The cuff of the endotracheal tube is deflated, and little or no air leakage around the tube may indicate upper airway narrowing.